notaz/picodrive/platform/base_readme.txt

 The game must be dumped to ISO format, but BIN can be used too.
 If you want CD music, you must use ISO+mp3 files.
-Audio from BIN files won't be read at all due to SD access issues.
+Audio from BIN files won't be read at all.
 Also BIN files are usually larger, so it's better to use ISO.
 ISO+mp3 files can be named similarly as for other emus.
 Here are some examples:

 SonicCD.iso             data track